 Absolutely!
-You will need to contact [email protected] to initiate the transfer.
+Contact [email protected] to initiate the transfer.

 What safety precautions will be in place for the 36th Space Symposium to prevent registrants from getting Coronavirus?

 The safety of every Space Symposium guest, volunteer, staff member and attendee is a top priority for the entire Space Foundation team.
-As we proceed in planning for the 2021 gathering, Space Foundation and its Symposium vendors and partners, including The Broadmoor will be following recommended prevention protocols.
+As we proceed in planning for the 2021 gathering, Space Foundation and its Symposium vendors and partners, including The Broadmoor, will be following recommended prevention protocols.

-The Space Foundation and its Symposium partners will continually monitor all of the reporting from the recognized and authoritative sources listed below for the most accurate information on this situation.
+The Space Foundation and its Symposium partners will continually monitor all the reporting from the recognized and authoritative sources listed below for the most accurate information on this situation.

 - World Health Organization